Worthies/Geek/README.md

 ### What the script does

-1. Downloads and installs VS Code CLI to `~/.vscode-cli/`
+1. Downloads and installs VS Code CLI to `~/.vscode/cli/`
 2. Installs nginx web server
-3. Configures nginx as a reverse proxy to VS Code server
+3. Configures nginx as a reverse proxy to VS Code server with cookie-based authentication
 4. Creates a systemd service that runs `code serve-web`
 5. Starts VS Code server automatically on localhost
 6. (Optional) Configures SSL/TLS certificates with certbot